jaswingumpella/codevision/README.md

 ### Local workflow

 1. Copy the sample env file: `cp .env.example .env`.
 By default it points at the managed Render instance so your laptop and Render share the same data set.
+Spring Boot automatically loads this file when you run `mvn spring-boot:run`.
 2. If you prefer to run Postgres locally, uncomment the “local Docker” block in `.env` and start the container: `docker compose up -d postgres`.
 3. Run `mvn -f backend/pom.xml spring-boot:run` and analyze repos as usual.
 When using the managed instance, your local runs immediately populate the Render database.